ava-labs/avalanche-docs/docs/nodes/maintain/understand-how-a-node-bootstraps.md

 the last accepted vertexes for DAGs.

 Why can't we simply download blocks in order, from the genesis upward?
-The reason is again safety: if we dowloaded containers upward we wouldn't have a way to readily verify whether they are legit or they are fed to our node by some malicious peer.
+The reason is again safety: if we downloaded containers upward we wouldn't have a way to readily verify whether they are legit or they are fed to our node by some malicious peer.
 Instead by retrieving the frontier securely from a majority of honest nodes first, we can cheaply spot any made up container by simply looking